Figures of Speech in the English Language

-A figure of speech is a word or phrase defined as a literary device used to enhance the quality of language, written or spoken.
+Figures of speech in the English Language are words or phrases defined as literary devices used to enhance the quality of language, written or spoken.
 Generally, these figures of speech are used in the language to give a specialized meaning not based on the literal meaning of the words.
-In English language, there are a host of these literary tools but we find here the most important and common figures of speech.
+In the English language, there are a host of these literary tools but we find here the most important and common figures of speech.

-Here is a list of the most important and common Figures of Speech in English
+Here is a list of the most important and common Figures of Speech in the English Language

-This describes the repetition of consonant sounds in the beginning of the neighbouring words or, sometimes, at a stressed syllable within a word.
+Alliteration is a figure of speech which describes the repetition of consonant sounds at the beginning of the neighbouring words or, sometimes, at a stressed syllable within a word.

 - Peter Piper picked a peck of pickled peppers. (repetition of ‘p’ sound)